slowernews/wisdom-tldr/chapters/introduction.md

 > *'Whatever you are, be a good one.' -- Abraham Lincoln*

+> *'Maybe who we are isn't so much about what we do, but rather what we're capable of when we least expect it' -- Jodi Picoult*

 <!--
 > *'Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today.' -- James T. McKay* There is no coming to consciousness without pain.
 People will do anything, no matter how absurd, in order to avoid facing their own soul.